Rich Reel

 Skills

-Perhaps with the exception of optics, most everything listed here is active, current and fast.
+Perhaps with the exception of optics, most here is active, current and fast.

-- Systems Engineer - Innovator with over 20 years of experience with key roles on high-profile projects.
+- Systems Engineer - Innovator for 20+ years with key roles on high-profile projects.

-Can conceive, design, build, test and deliver complete working systems faster than some engineering teams.
+Can conceive, design, build, test and deliver complete working systems faster than many engineering teams.

-Conservative yet ambitious with a high success rate: most designs work right the first time.
+Conservative yet ambitious with a good percentage of designs working the first time.

-I learn quickly and understand deeply to solve the really tough problems others can't.
+I learn quickly and understand deeply to solve tough problems others struggle with.

 Self-driven.
 Customer focused.

-I thrive on projects with a moving goalpost.
-I'm most effective on small interdisciplinary teams.
+I thrive on ambitious projects with a moving goalpost.

-- Optics - 20 years of experience and patents - Successful designs include
+- Optics - 10 years and patents - Successful designs include

 diffraction limited multi-laser piezo-scanning confocal single molecule fluorescence detection breadboards,